PSPC-SPAC-buyandsell/von_tails/docs/source/von_tails/installation.rst

 On the tails server host, the operator locates and edit configuration file ``von_tails/src/admin/config/admin.ini`` to fit the operating environment as per :ref:`sync-config`; its VON anchor is the tails server anchor.

-At a minimum, the operator must supply a bona fide value for the genesis transaction path to bootstrap the indy pool.
+At a minimum, the operator must supply bona fide values for:

+* the genesis transaction path to bootstrap the indy pool
+* the tails server VON anchor's seed and wallet parameters.

 .. _venv: